Amherst, New York

 Amherst (/ˈæmhərst/) is a town in Erie County, New York, United States.
 It is a suburb of Buffalo.
 As of 2020, the town had a total population of 129,595.
 This represents an increase from 122,366 as reported in the 2010 census.
+It is the 14th most populated municipality in New York.

-The second largest in area and the most populous suburb of Buffalo, the town of Amherst encompasses the village of Williamsville as well as the hamlets of Eggertsville, Getzville, Snyder, Swormville, and East Amherst.
+The second-largest in area and the most populous suburb of Buffalo, the town of Amherst encompasses the village of Williamsville as well as the hamlets of Eggertsville, Getzville, Snyder, Swormville, and East Amherst.
 The town is in the northern part of Erie County and borders a section of the Erie Canal.

-Amherst is home to the north campus of the University at Buffalo, the graduate campus of Medaille College, a satellite campus of Bryant & Stratton College, and Daemen College.
+Amherst is home to the north campus of the University at Buffalo, a campus of Erie Community College, a satellite campus of Bryant & Stratton College, and Daemen University.

 History

-The town of Amherst was created by the State of New York on April 10, 1818 from part of the town of Buffalo (later the city of Buffalo), which itself had previously been created from the town of Clarence.
+Amherst was created by the State of New York on April 10, 1818, from part of the town of Buffalo (later the city of Buffalo), which itself had previously been created from the town of Clarence.
 Amherst was named after Lord Jeffrey Amherst, commander-in-chief of the British army in North America from 1758 to 1763.
 Timothy S. Hopkins was elected the first supervisor of the town in 1819.
 Part of Amherst was later separated to form the town of Cheektowaga on March 22, 1839.

 The opening of the Erie Canal in 1825 spurred Amherst's growth, bringing with it with new settlers and increased commerce.
 German immigrants settled in the northern part of the town as farmers, attracted by the fertile land in the area.
 The town's water resources encouraged the development of grist mills, saw mills, and other factories along Ellicott Creek.
 Several communities and hamlets started to develop around this time, such as Williamsville (1810s), Eggertsville and Snyder (1830s), East Amherst and Swormville (1850s), and Getzville (1860s).